huggingface/blog/setfit-absa.md

 **2. Aspect/Non-aspect classification**

 Now that we have aspect candidates, we need to train a model to be able to distinguish between nouns that are aspects and nouns that are non-aspects.
 For this purpose, we need training samples with aspect/no-aspect labels.
-This is done by considering aspects in the training set as `True` aspects, while other non-overlapping extracted candidate aspects rest are non-aspects and therefore labeled as `False`:
+This is done by considering aspects in the training set as `True` aspects, while other non-overlapping candidate aspects are considered non-aspects and therefore labeled as `False`:

 * **Training sentence:** "Waiters aren't friendly but the cream pasta is out of this world."
 * **Tokenized:** [Waiters, are, n't, friendly, but, the, cream, pasta, is, out, of, this, world, .]